 The Board believes that it is beneficial to the Company for it to continue to have the flexibility to purchase its own shares in the market.
 However, the Board considers it in the best interests of all shareholders if the Directors use their authority to make share buy-backs judiciously.
-The Board does not believe it is in the best interest of all shareholders to have a policy of automatic annual share buy-backs.
-The Company did not buy-back any of its shares during the year and, currently, the Directors do not have any intention of the Company buying its own shares in the near future.
+The Company did not buy-back any of its shares during the year and, currently, the Directors do not have any intention of the Company buying its own shares in the future.